-EITI provisions Summary of main findings Recommendation on compliance with

-the EITI provisions (to be completed for
+EITI provisions Summary of main findings Recommendation on compliance with the EITI provisions (to be completed for

 'required' provisions)

-Overview of the extractive sector, including exploration activities (#3.1) The EITI Report and the Norwegian Petroleum website gives a comprehensive and timely overview of the sector with references to various sources of information.
-Beyond satisfactory progress Production data (#3.2) The EITI Report and the Norwegian Petroleum website provides detailed and information on production volumes by commodity, by field and by company.
+Overview of the extractive The EITI Report and the Norwegian Beyond satisfactory progress

+sector, including exploration Petroleum website gives a

+activities (#3.1) comprehensive and timely overview

+of the sector with references to

+various sources of information.

+Production data (#3.2) The EITI Report and the Norwegian Satisfactory progress

+Petroleum website provides

+detailed and information on

+production volumes by commodity,

+by field and by company.

 Production values are not provided.

-Satisfactory progress Export data (#3.3) The EITI Report and the Norwegian Petroleum website together provide information on export volumes and values.
-Satisfactory progress
+Export data (#3.3) The EITI Report and the Norwegian Satisfactory progress

+Petroleum website together provide

+information on export volumes and

+values.

-Conclusions and recommendations:
+Conclusions and recommendation ons:

-1. The MSG may wish to ensure that information on production values are provided by commodity in EITI reporting and on the Norwegian Petroleum website.
+1. The MSG may wish to ensure that information on production values are provided by commodity in EITI

+reporting and on the Norwegian Petroleum website.